 Healthy Workplace Initiative Fund

-The Healthy Workplace Initiatives Program is a fund available to UBC departments and units to support grassroots activities that promote wellbeing in the workplace.
+The Healthy Workplace Initiatives Program (HWIP) is an annual fund available to UBC departments and units to support grassroots activities that promote wellbeing in the workplace.

 The program provides start-up funds and support for health related, sustainable initiatives.
 You can apply for funding for programs that include yoga or fitness classes, building a community garden or investing in mental health training in your workplace.